top of page

 What's it like in a show?

 Being in a show at West is not easy, and definitely has a large time requirement.
 However, we do try to accommodate if you have other commitments like a sport or other after school activity.
 But, you need to tell us about your conflicts this during auditions.
 Listed conflicts will be excused.
-Rehearsals happen everyday after school from 3:00 to around 5:00, but those times change as it gets closer to the show.
-You do not need to come for every rehearsal!
+Rehearsals happen most days after school - times will be on a rehearsal calendar available at auditions.
+Rehearsal times change as we get closer to the show.
+You do not need to come for every rehearsal only the ones that your character is needed at!
 The rehearsals you have to come for depend on your character, or your job if you are doing tech.
-When the show is only a week away or less, you are expected to stay until much later, like 6:30 or 7:00.
-There are also some Saturday rehearsals, but very, very few - usually no more than two, but these rehearsals on Saturdays do last nearly the whole day.
+3 weeks before the show you are expected to stay until much later, like 7:00/7.30.
+There are also some Saturday rehearsals, but very, very few - usually no more than three, but these rehearsals on Saturdays do last nearly the whole day.
 There can be anywhere from one to four nights of performances depending on the type of show.

 For performances you are absolutely required to be there for the entire time.
 Do not worry, rehearsal schedules are posted on the week of auditions, so you have all this information before you are even in the show.
 Additionally, it is expected you do work outside of rehearsal time, like memorizing your script, practicing blocking, etc. Though being a show is a commitment, it is also so much fun, and a really memorable experience so we hope to see you at future auditions!